Retail and Professional Trading Terms

 Why do I need a negative balance protection?

 When trading on margin,there is the possibility that the balance (or value) of your account can go negative,if the market(s) in which you have a position gaps abruptly.

-According to statistics of Admiral Markets Group, the average compensation of negative balances made in 2017 was 78 GBP.
+According to statistics of Admirals Group, the average compensation of negative balances made in 2017 was 89 EUR.